grafana/agent/docs/sources/flow/getting-started/migrating-from-prometheus.md

 ## Run a Prometheus configuration

-If you’re not ready to switch over to flow configuration, you can also run the Prometheus configuration without having to save it as a flow config.
+If you’re not ready to switch to a flow configuration, you can also run your existing Prometheus configuration without saving it as a flow configuration.
-This allows you to try flow mode without having to modify your existing Prometheus configuration infrastructure.
+This allows you to try flow mode without modifying your existing Prometheus configuration infrastructure.

-> In this task, we will use the [run][] CLI command to run the Agent in flow
+> In this task, we will use the [run][] CLI command to run Grafana Agent in flow
 > mode using a Prometheus configuration.

-1. [Start the agent][] in flow mode and include the command line flag `--config.format=prometheus`.
-Your configuration file should be a valid Prometheus configuration rather than a flow mode configuration
+[Start the agent][] in flow mode and include the command line flag `--config.format=prometheus`.
+Your configuration file must be a valid Prometheus configuration file rather than a flow mode configuration file.

 ### Debugging

-1. The convert CLI command [debugging][] instructions can be followed to generate a diagnostic report.
+1. You can follow the convert CLI command [debugging][] instructions to generate a diagnostic report.

-2. See the Grafana Agent [Flow Debugging][] for debugging a running Grafana Agent in flow mode.
+1. Refer to the Grafana Agent [Flow Debugging][] for more information about a running Grafana Agent in flow mode.

 3. If the Prometheus configuration provided cannot be converted,